c2997108/lastwasm/doc/last-cookbook.rst

   lastdb -P8 -uNEAR mydb genome.fasta
   last-train -P8 -Q1 mydb reads.fastq.gz > reads.train
-  lastal -P8 -p reads.train mydb reads.fastq.gz | last-split | gzip > out.maf.gz
+  lastal -P8 --split -p reads.train mydb reads.fastq.gz | gzip > out.maf.gz

 Most LAST commands accept ``.gz`` compressed files, and you can compress output with ``gzip`` as above.
+You can get faster but slightly worse compression with e.g. ``gzip -5``.

 ``-Q1`` makes it use the fastq_ quality information to improve the training and alignment.
 LAST **assumes** that the qualities reflect